andrewwillmott/colour-blind-luts/README.md

 This is a tool for simulating and/or correcting for the main three types of colour blindness, protanopia, deuteranopia, and tritanopia.
-The first two of these, known collectively as red-green colour blindness, are the most common, and are Y-chromosome linked.
-Tritanopia is rarer, but age-related lens yellowing can be seen as a mild form of it.
+The first two of these, known collectively as red-green colour blindness, are the most common, and are X-chromosome linked, meaning they predominantly affect males.
+Tritanopia, or blue-yellow colour blindness, is much is rarer, but age-related lens yellowing can be seen as a mild form of it.

 The tool can either process one-off source images, or be used to generate lookup tables, for use in real-time applications, e.g., as a post-process in a shader.